 5. Discuss the steps that can be taken to minimize radiation dose during a CT-guided biopsy procedure.

-This course is open for all.
+The course is meant for Radiologist who have experience in performing CT on regular basis.
 A basic knowledge of physics and fundamentals of CT would help you better understand the topics discussed here.